 We decided it was about time to go on another adventure outside of San Diego.
-I had a ton of vacation time in the books over 70 days to be exact and it was just that time to getaway.
+I had a ton of vacation time in the books over 70 days to be exact and it was just that time to get away.
 Since living in an RV full-time going on adventures like this is pretty easy.
 I love it that we can bring home with us where ever we go.

 Yuma AZ was our first destination on this trip.
 We decided to try to pick locations that were not too far of a drive each day.
 I knew Yuma very well as I was stationed there for four years.
 But I had never camped there especially in an RV so I was excited to see how it would turn out.

 We spent a few days here and as you can see above the spot we had was pretty beautiful.
-While it is the desert so not many trees or greenery I really love and enjoy going to the desert.
-Just something magical about the nice weather in the day and the cooler nights.
+While it is the desert so not many trees or greenery I love and enjoy going to the desert.
+Just something magical about the nice weather during the day and the cooler nights.
 I am in shorts in January!

 The spot we stayed at was BLM land.
 So it was 100% free for us to stay there.
-This was funny to us because a mile down the dirt road there were people paying to camp.
+This was funny to us because a mile down the dirt road people were paying to camp.
 It was pretty cool going back to somewhere I have lived yet have not seen in about 6 years.

 We went on a really fun hike with the puppies.
 Went and did a quick dip in the Colorado River.
 Well, my wife and the puppies did.

 The Air Force camping spot my Wife found!
 It is out in the middle of nowhere and you have to get a pass for it.
 It looked and sounded a little crazy at first.
 Especially because I had no idea where it was exactly and we were traveling on roads that were back roads.

 We did not stay here long at all.
 It was about a full day here because we wanted to get to the next destination.
 While at this spot it did start to rain a bit.
 Yet as you can see above we just threw on some jackets and hit the trail.

 Of course, the puppies came and played in the rain.
 Just look at how happy Napoleon is in the picture above!